 You can view updated information about your financial aid awards online.
 Follow these steps to access your awards:

-An undergraduate student is considered to be attending full-time in a semester if he is enrolled in 12 undergraduate credit hours during that semester.
+An undergraduate student is considered to be attending full-time in a semester if enrolled in at least 12 undergraduate credit hours during that semester.
 Full-time graduate students need to be enrolled in 5 graduate hours.

-UCCS requires students to be enrolled in classes in order to receive financial aid.
+UCCS requires students to be enrolled in classes to receive financial aid.
 Enrollment levels help determine the amount of financial aid a student will receive.

 The chart below can help you to determine your enrollment status for UCCS financial aid programs.